yutotakano/asciifier/README.md

 2. Turn main image black-and-white and resize image to output height/width
 3. For each pixel in image, find the closest blackness match in the map of characters

 This method has its drawbacks in that it cannot distinguish between two characters that have the same mean color.
 For example, ▌ and ▐ have the same mean colour, yet they are vertical half blocks placed on the opposite sides (U+258C and U+2590).
-This leads to unexpected "blocky-ness" in the output, which could been smoothed out with the proper use of a content-aware algorithm that chooses the characters.
+This leads to unexpected "blocky-ness" in the output, which could have been smoothed out with the proper use of a content-aware algorithm that chooses the characters.

-In Asciifier, this is achieved through sampling numerous positions within the rectangle that represents one output character.
+In Asciifier, this problem is solved through sampling numerous positions within the rectangle that represents one output character.
 By default, the matrix size is 5, which means blackness values from 5x5=25 points are stored as a matrix.
 By mathematically comparing this matrix to the map of matrices for all possible characters, the precision and accuracy of choosing appropriate characters increases significantly compared to the old method.
 As a result, a smoother text art that accurately reflects the original image is generated.

 ## Usage